 Reducing Mortality Through Earlier Sepsis Intervention

-Community Health Network had implemented evidence-based care; however, the sepsis mortality rate remained higher than desired.
-To address this situation, the health system established a sepsis council to coordinate a sepsis improvement plan and implemented an analytics platform to gain insight into sepsis care performance.
+Sepsis is the most common disease state among hospital admissions, affecting up to 80 percent of emergency department patients.
+Despite implementing evidence-based care, Community Health Network's sepsis mortality rate remained higher than desired.
+To address this, the health system formed a sepsis council to coordinate an improvement plan and utilized its analytics platform to enhance insights into sepsis care performance.

 Downloads

-Community Health Network had implemented evidence-based care; however, the sepsis mortality rate remained higher than desired.
-To address this situation, the health system established a sepsis council to coordinate a sepsis improvement plan and implemented an analytics platform to gain insight into sepsis care performance.
+Central Indiana’s Community Health Network (CHNw) had implemented evidence-based care; however, the sepsis mortality rate remained higher than desired.
+To address this situation, the non-profit health system established a sepsis council to coordinate a sepsis improvement plan and implemented an analytics platform to gain insight into sepsis care performance.

 SEPSIS: A COSTLY DISEASE STATE WITH HIGH MORTALITY